Grate-Oracle-Lewot/GrateCrystal/README.md

 - If you use Spikes while Spikes are already up, it lowers the opponent's Evasion by one stage.
 This bypasses accuracy checks, and even works on Flying types and pseudo-Levitaters, who dodge the actual Spikes damage.

 - The effects of Teleport and Baton Pass are combined: either move will act like Teleport in a wild battle and Baton Pass in a trainer battle.
 Against a wild Pokémon, if the player has more than one party member, either move will act like Baton Pass, but with only one they will act like Teleport.
 Teleport still has its out-of-battle effect, but Baton Pass doesn't get that.
+Both will fail if the user has a Substitute in order to prevent a graphical glitch; this may get fixed eventually.

 - Struggle is no longer boosted by the Pink Bow.
 Beat Up and Future Sight are still boosted by the Blackglasses and Twistedspoon despite still being functionally typeless, because frankly they need the help.